Why Inflation Matters for Every African

 Currency Depreciation

 The single largest driver of inflation across the continent is the weakening of local currencies against the US dollar.
-When the naira, cedi, birr, or kwacha loses value, the cost of every imported item rises immediately.
-Since African economies import a substantial share of their consumer goods — from refined fuel to machinery to processed food — currency movements feed directly into consumer prices.
-Nigeria's naira lost roughly 70% of its value between mid-2023 and early 2025, which was the primary catalyst for inflation surging above 30%.
+When the naira, cedi, birr, or kwacha loses value, the cost of every imported item rises quickly.
+Since African economies import a substantial share of their consumer goods - from refined fuel to machinery to processed food - currency movements feed directly into consumer prices.
+Nigeria's sharp naira adjustment between 2023 and 2025 is one reason inflation stayed elevated even as the 2026 headline rate moderated.

 Food Price Inflation